VikTJ26/Scoliosis_Detection/README.md

 # ScoliosisDetection
 Scoliosis Detection project uses a Convolutional Neural Network (CNN) model to automatically detect scoliosis from spinal X-ray images, aiming to support early diagnosis and timely intervention.

+Scoliosis is a medical condition characterized by an abnormal curvature of the spine, often detected through spinal X-rays.
+Early identification is critical for effective treatment and management.
+This project leverages machine learning, specifically a Convolutional Neural Network (CNN), to accurately detect and classify scoliosis in spinal X-ray images.
+The CNN model is trained using labeled medical imaging data to distinguish between normal and scoliotic spinal conditions with high accuracy.
+By automating this diagnostic process, the system supports medical professionals in early detection, potentially improving patient outcomes through prompt and targeted interventions.